ckornie/caja-scripts/README.md

 Takes one or more images, runs optical character recognition using [Tesseract](https://github.com/tesseract-ocr/tesseract), and consolidates the images into a single document using filename for page order.

 ## fly
 The fly script will reconsolidate video files recorded from a [Fly6 Original](https://cycliq.com/support/fly6-original/).
-The files are split into 10 minute segments.
+The files are split into 10 minute segments with 2 seconds of overlapping footage between files.
 The file and directory naming scheme allows you to infer the date, timestamp, and segment.
 These files are then recombined into a single file using the ISO 8601 format.